singhpreet86/fullstack-hy2020-submission-repo/part0/ex0.5.md

     server-->>browser: data.json file
     deactivate server

-    Note right of browser: The browser renders the notes with new value added
+    Note right of browser: The browser renders the notes with new value added without reloading the page